swaywm/swaylock/README.md

 the blur is, `<times>` is a number which specifies essentially how high quality the blur is (i.e how closely the effect will resemble a true gaussian blur).

+### Pixelate

+`--effect-pixelate <factor>`: Pixelate the image.

+`<factor>` is the amount of pixelation; a value of 10 will make each 10x10 square of pixels the same color.

 ### Scale

 `--effect-scale <scale>`: Scale the image by a factor.

-This effect scales the internal buffer (with nearest-neighbour interpolation).
+This effect scales the internal buffer.
 This has a few uses:

-* Use two scale effects for a pixelation effect: `--effect-scale 0.1 --effect-scale 10`
 * Use `--effect-scale` in combination with `--scaling` to create a zoom effect:
   `--efect-scale 1.1 --scaling center`
 * Speed up other effects by making the resolution smaller: with